In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Telephone Company, which was the largest unit of the American Telephone

 & Telegraph system.
 (Two Join N.Y.
 Telephone Board.
-New York Times,
+New York

 Jan.
 28, 1949; 5% Return Shown By N.Y.
 Telephone New York Times, Feb.